Marine and Aquatics I and II

 - Contacting the teacher: Should a student wish to contact the teacher, use Schoology messaging.
 Be sure that notifications for updates and private messages are turned on in settings.
 This is my only means of communicating with students.
 Notifications can be received by text, email or both.
 Parents my contact me by selecting the “contact” link on my school webpage.

 - Technology Help: You may submit a Help Ticket from the link on dcsdms.org for technology issues.
 Also, Central Services has a dedicated technology help desk phone number.
-Mrs. Jessica Gaston will be answering that number during the school day.
+Support staff will be answering that number during the school day.
 If VIP students have tech issues with Schoology or their DCS issued device, feel free to call (662) 449-7121 8:00-4:00 Mon-Fri.